gcv/julia-snail/README.md

 ## Features

-- **REPL display:** Snail uses [libvterm](https://github.com/neovim/libvterm) with [Emacs bindings](https://github.com/akermu/emacs-libvterm) to display Julia’s native REPL in a good terminal emulator.
+- **REPL display:** Snail uses advanced terminal emulators ([libvterm](https://github.com/neovim/libvterm) with [Emacs bindings](https://github.com/akermu/emacs-libvterm) or [Eat](https://codeberg.org/akib/emacs-eat)) to display Julia’s native REPL.
 As a result, the REPL has good performance and far fewer display glitches than attempting to run the REPL in an Emacs-native `term.el` buffer.
 - **REPL interaction:** Snail provides a bridge between Julia code and a Julia process running in a REPL.
 The bridge allows Emacs to interact with and introspect the Julia image.
 Among other things, this allows loading entire files and individual functions into running Julia processes.
 - **Remote REPLs:** Julia sessions on remote machines work transparently with Snail using SSH and Emacs Tramp.
 - **Multimedia and plotting:** Snail can display Julia graphics in graphical Emacs instances using packages like [Plots](http://juliaplots.org) and [Gadfly](http://gadflyjl.org).